Northmont Youth Ministry

 All 6-12th graders are invited to the Youth Lounge for a time of Bible study and engaging discussion.
 During Sunday School we take a look at Biblical stories and work to figure out how they apply to our lives and what these stories might be saying to us today.

-Our Confirmation class is led by Rev. Ben Robbins and Steph Martin.
-In Confirmation, we explore God in Scripture, God in Church, and God in each of us.
-This class is an important part of the faith formation and exploration of any young person.
+Our Transitions class is led by Rev. Ben Robbins and Steph Martin.
+In Transitions we explore God in Scripture, God in Church, and God in each of us.
+We learn about what it means to be a part of the body of Christ through Scripture reading, discussions, and actual experience getting to try out different leadership roles in the church.
+This small group is an important part of the faith formation and exploration of any young person.

 Special Event Information